floneum/floneum-site/blog/en/structured_generation_visualized.md

 }
 ```

 We can use the [Kalosm](https://github.com/floneum/floneum/tree/main/interfaces/kalosm) library to generate text with the phi-3-mini-4k-instruct model.
-We will use the `Task` struct to create a task that streams unstructured text into stdout:
+We will use the `Task` struct to create a task that streams unstructured text into the terminal:

 ```rust
 // Cargo.toml